farmOS/farmOS/docs/guide/logs.md

 general planning and recordkeeping of activities that don't fit any of the other, more specific, log types.

-## Movements

-Movements are used to record the movement of a farm asset from one area to another.
-Movement logs are the primary way that an object's location is determined.

 ## Observations

 Observations are used to record any kind of passive observation on the farm.
 For